meddlingidiot/Automation.Nuke.Components/Automation.Nuke.Builder/README.md

 ### Non-interactive (CI) usage

 You can re-run setup in CI or scripts to enforce conventions without prompts by answering with defaults when asked.
-For fully non-interactive flows, pre-create a `_build.csproj` that already references `Automation.Nuke.Components` and commit your chosen `Build.cs` so `aftrnuke setup` becomes a no-op.
+For fully non-interactive flows, pre-create a `_build.csproj` that already references `Automation.Nuke.Components` and commit your chosen `Build.cs` so `autonuke setup` becomes a no-op.

 ## Build Types